Prohibition of 1678

 In his Speech from the Throne opening the parliamentary session of 1679, King Charles II lamented "the loss I sustain by the prohibition of French Wines and Brandy, which turns only to my prejudice, and to the great advantage of the French".

 In the opinion of the economic historian William Ashley, the act was the "real starting-point in the history of Whig policy in the matter of trade".
 It was regarded by writers in the eighteenth century as a turning point in the economic history of England but by the nineteenth century had been forgotten.

 The act was intended to expire in three years' time but as Parliament was not sitting it remained on the statute book.
 Upon the accession of James II a new Parliament was elected that was strongly Tory and therefore the act was repealed by the Importation Act 1685 (1 Ja.
 2. c.
 6).
 However the Whigs criticised its repeal, with one Whig writer lamenting that "an inundation of French commodities to the value of above four millions sterling, within the compass of less than three years, whereby all the evils formerly complained of were renewed, insomuch that the nation would have bee soon beggared, had it not been for the happy revolution in the year 1688, when all commerce with France was effectually barred" by the Trade with France Act 1688.

 Subsequent developments

-The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
-125).
+The whole act was repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1966, which came into force on 10 March 1966.